-Use of reduced size keyboards (i.e. keyboards with narrower keys, also known as ergonomically scaled piano keyboards – ESPKs) in research is a very new field of activity, but important results are starting emerge from research teams in the USA.
+Use of alternatively sized keyboards* in research is a very new field of activity, but important results have emerged from research teams in the USA.

 The results of this study indicated that the subjects’ self-reported best performance matched the expert assessment.
-The DS5.5® keyboard was preferred by all pianists based on their overall feeling of comfort, and this was substantiated by the expert assessment based on missed keys, pauses and the empirical data including range of hand span required, measured joint angles and force loadings.
+All pianists preferred the DS5.5® keyboard based on their overall feeling of comfort.
+This result was substantiated by the expert assessment based on missed keys, pauses and the empirical data including range of hand span required, measured joint angles and force loadings.
 The authors concluded that use of the DS5.5® keyboard would result in easier and more enjoyable practice for these pianists.

 For personal accounts of the benefits of reduced-size keyboards, see Pianist Feedback